 What is Apache Storm on Azure HDInsight?

 Apache Storm is a distributed, fault-tolerant, open-source computation system.
 You can use Storm to process streams of data in real time with Apache Hadoop.
-Storm solutions can also provide guaranteed processing of data, with the ability to replay data that was not successfully processed the first time.
+Storm solutions can also provide guaranteed processing of data, with the ability to replay data that wasn't successfully processed the first time.

 Why use Apache Storm on HDInsight?